litwellchi/MISA/README.md

+# Config Fed MISA:
+Rename the /MOSEI/train.pkl to /MOSEI/train_all.pkl

 # MISA: Modality-Invariant and -Specific Representations for Multimodal Sentiment Analysis
 Code for the [ACM MM 2020](https://2020.acmmm.org) paper [MISA: Modality-Invariant and -Specific Representations for Multimodal Sentiment Analysis](https://arxiv.org/pdf/2005.03545.pdf)